St Mary, Hale, Merseyside

 Steel bells Bells are normally cast in an alloy of copper and tin.
 In the second half of the 19th century, almost 1,000 cast steel bells were produced by Naylor Vickers in Sheffield.
 These bells have a reputation for poor sound.
 But in Germany, Bochumer Verein cast huge quantities of steel bells, and from the […]

-Read More… from Steel, tubular and hemispherical bells
+Read More… from Steel, tubular, hemispherical and ceramic bells